0xpynge/ccna-layer2-switching-lab/README.md

 - Management VLAN (99) used for switch IP assignment and SSH access
 - Laptops and PCs are assigned to VLANs according to department
-- IP Phones use voice VLANs alongside data VLANs
+- IP Phones use voice VLANs alongside data VLANs (Vlan 50)

 ## 🚀 Skills Demonstrated